seanremenyi/FacialRecog/README.md

 Future versions of this application will include:
 - The ability to recognize faces from 2 different images and compare them to see if they match
-- The ability to recognize a face of a person in one image identify if they are in another image of a group of people
+- The ability to recognize a face of a person in one image then identify if they are in another image of a group of people

 #### Target audience